Differentially Private High-Dimensional Approximate Range Counting, Revisited: Preliminaries

 \subsection{Differential Privacy}

-Differential Privacy is a definition on indistinguishability for the outputs of protocols applied to \emph{neighboring} datasets.
-Two datasets are neighbor $\mathcal{S}\sim \mathcal{S}'$ by \emph{addition/removal} if they differs by the addition or a removal of one point, instead they are neighbor by \emph{substitution} if $|\mathcal{S}|=|\mathcal{S}'|$ and they differ in one point.
+Differential Privacy (DP) is a definition on indistinguishability for the outputs of protocols applied to \emph{neighboring} datasets.
+Two datasets are neighbor $\mathcal{S}\sim \mathcal{S}'$ by \emph{addition/removal} if they differ by the addition or a removal of one point, instead they are neighbor by \emph{substitution} if $|\mathcal{S}|=|\mathcal{S}'|$ and they differ in one point.